-In accordance with the provisions of Articles L.823-9 and R.823-7 of the French Commercial Code relating to the justification of our assessments, in addition to the points described in the section "Grounds for the opinions with reservations," we bring to your attention the key points of the audit concerning the risks of material misstatement which, in our professional judgment, were the most significant for the audit of the consolidated financial statements for the year, as well as the responses we provided in view of these risks.
+In accordance with the requirements of Articles L. 823-9 and R. 823-7 of the French Commercial Code relating to the justification of our assessments, except the matters described in the "Basis for Qualified Opinion", we inform you of the key audit matters relating to risks of material misstatement that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period, as well as how we addressed those risks.

-The assessments are thus made in the context of our audit of the consolidated financial statements, taken as a whole, and of the formation of our opinion expressed above.
-We do not express an opinion on items in these consolidated financial statements in isolation.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on specific items of the consolidated financial statements.